 * Credit Hours Attempted include all hours for which a student is registered as of the end of the add period during the first week of classes.
 Transfer credits hours that will be applied toward a student’s degree at the University of Kentucky will be counted toward the maximum number of attempted hours in the completion ratio calculation.

-** Credit Hours Earned would be grades of A, B, C, D, or pass; unearned credit would be grades of E, F, W, Z, or Incomplete.
+** Credit Hours Earned include grades of A, B, C, D, or pass; unearned credit includes grades of E, F, W, Z, or Incomplete.
 Transfer credits hours that will be applied toward a student’s degree at the University of Kentucky will be counted toward the maximum number of earned hours in the completion ratio calculation.

 *** Hours for courses with grades of ‘incomplete’ (I) will not be counted as hours earned until the credit is received, but will be counted as hours attempted.

 B. Cumulative Grade Point Average: In addition to the ‘minimum credit hour completion ratio’ requirement (See Section A), all financial aid students must maintain a cumulative Grade Point Average (GPA) that is consistent with the institution’s requirements for graduation.
 Specifically, the student must earn at least a 2.0 cumulative grade point average to be eligible for student financial aid, unless the student's program requires a higher cumulative GPA for graduation.
 Note: GPA calculations are based only on hours attempted at the University of Kentucky: this is the official GPA as calculated by the Registrar.

 C. Maximum Time Financial Aid May be Received: Each student has a maximum time frame during which they can receive financial aid.
 To remain eligible for financial aid at the University of Kentucky, students must complete their degree program requirements within 150 percent of the published length of their degree program.
 All attempted hours are counted, including transfer hours, whether or not financial aid was received, or whether or not the coursework was successfully completed.